Haxxnet/Compose-Examples/examples/headscale/README.md

 # Notes

 Please adjust the `docker-compose.yml` as well as `config.yaml` and adjust the `example.com` domain name.
+Also put the provided `config.yaml` into the corresponding config bind volume mount.

 Afterwards spawn the container stack with `docker compose up` and visit `https://<your-domain>.<tld>/web`